ericveganoguera/ProjectGame/README.md

 # Fix

 - Bug enemies often stop and not desapear
-- Enemies2 spawn for a short time only
 - Bug when collision detected, player and enemy don't exactly match